-The rising young Republican politician Theodore Roosevelt unexpectedly became the 26th president of the United States in September 1901, after the assassination of William McKinley.
+Theodore Roosevelt unexpectedly became the 26th president of the United States in September 1901 after the assassination of William McKinley.
 Young and physically robust, he brought a new energy to the White House, and won a second term on his own merits in 1904.
-Roosevelt confronted the bitter struggle between management and labor head-on and became known as the great “trust buster” for his strenuous efforts to break up industrial combinations under the Sherman Antitrust Act.
+Roosevelt, a Republican, confronted the bitter struggle between management and labor head-on and became known as the great “trust buster” for his strenuous efforts to break up industrial combinations under the Sherman Antitrust Act.
 He was also a dedicated conservationist, setting aside some 200 million acres for national forests, reserves and wildlife refuges during his presidency.
 In the foreign policy arena, Roosevelt won a Nobel Peace Prize for his negotiations to end the Russo-Japanese War and spearheaded the beginning of construction on the Panama Canal.
 After leaving the White House and going on safari in Africa, he returned to politics in 1912, mounting a failed run for president at the head of a new Progressive Party.

 Theodore Roosevelt’s Early Life and Career

-Theodore Roosevelt was born on October 27, 1858, into a wealthy family in New York City.
+Theodore Roosevelt was born on October 27, 1858 to Theodore Roosevelt, Sr. and Martha Bulloch Roosevelt, a wealthy family in New York City.
 Known as “Teedie”–later “Teddy”–he was frail and sickly as a boy, and as a teenager followed a program of gymnastics and weightlifting to build up his strength.
 Upon graduating from Harvard College in 1880, Roosevelt married Alice Hathaway Lee and entered Columbia University Law School, though he dropped out after only one year to enter public service.
-He was elected to the New York State Assembly at the age of 23, and served two terms (1882-84).
+He was elected to the New York State Assembly at the age of 23 and served two terms (1882-84).
 Both his wife and mother died on the same day in 1884, and the grieving Roosevelt spent the next two years on a ranch he owned in the Badlands of the Dakota Territory, where he hunted big game, drove cattle and worked as a frontier sheriff.
 Upon returning to New York, he married his childhood sweetheart, Edith Kermit Carow.
-The couple would raise six children, including Roosevelt’s daughter from his first marriage, Alice.
+The couple would raise six children together, including Roosevelt’s daughter from his first marriage, Alice.
+Edith and Theodore’s other children were Theodore Roosevelt, Jr., Kermit Roosevelt, Quentin Roosevelt, Ethel Roosevelt Derby and Archibald Roosevelt.

 In 1886, Roosevelt ran unsuccessfully for mayor of New York City.
 Two years later, President Benjamin Harrison rewarded Roosevelt’s service to the Republican Party with a job on the U.S. Civil Service Commission; he was reappointed by Harrison’s successor, Grover Cleveland.
 In 1895, Roosevelt became president of the New York City Board of Police Commissioners, and in 1897 William McKinley named him as assistant secretary of the U.S. Navy.
 Upon the outbreak of the Spanish-American War in 1898, Roosevelt left his post as naval secretary to become colonel of the First U.S. Volunteer Cavalry, known as the “Rough Riders.”
 Once in Cuba, Roosevelt led the Rough Riders in a brave, costly uphill charge in the Battle of San Juan; he returned home as one of the war’s most visible heroes.